Tim has a background as a professional actor and director, graduating from

 Yvonne has been established as a versatile voice teacher and vocal coach for over thirty-five years at home and abroad (Canada, America, Europe and the Middle East).
 She works with actors, singers and dancers on stage, screen and in the studio.
 She has been involved in actor training for many years, including Department head for the London Academy of Music and Dramatic Art.
 Yvonne is currently an associate with the Royal Shakespeare Company, Shakespeare’s Globe and the Royal National Theatre’s Voice departments.
 She specialises in vocal profiling and character work, having developed a safe approach to manipulating and transforming voice safely.
 She is currently writing a book on her approach.
 Find out more at www.yourvoicebox.co.uk

-Her varied and extensive practice includes working with classical actors, international film stars, artists in national theatre companies, leads in West End musicals, actors in film and television and platinum selling pop artists.
+Anne-Marie has been working as a voice teacher to actors and singing teacher and vocal coach for almost 30 years.
+Her varied and extensive practice includes work with classical actors, international film stars, artists in national theatre companies, leads in West End musicals, actors in film and television and platinum selling pop artists.

 Joel Trill and Hazel Holder